AndroJoki/SmartContractProject1/README.md

 # SmartContractProject

-This Solidity program is about minting tokens and burning tokens.
-The purpose of this program is to help understand tokens and get a feel on how it works in Solidity.
+This Solidity program is about depositing and withdrawing tokens.
+The purpose of this program is to help understand the statements require(), revert(), and assert().

 ## Description

-This program is a Solidity-based smart contract designed for minting and burning tokens on the Ethereum blockchain.
-It includes functions to create new tokens (mint) and destroy existing tokens (burn), allowing for dynamic management of token supply.
-This contract serves as a foundational example for developers looking to understand the basic operations of token supply control in Solidity, providing a stepping stone for more advanced token management systems in the future.
+This program is a Solidity-based smart contract designed to help developers understand and utilize the require(), revert(), and assert() statements for error handling in Solidity.
+It includes functions to deposit and withdraw tokens, showcasing how these statements can be used to enforce conditions, revert transactions, and ensure correctness in smart contract operations.
+This contract serves as a foundational example for developers looking to grasp the basic error handling mechanisms in Solidity, providing a stepping stone for more advanced smart contract development.

 ## Getting Started